 It’s all about articulation.
 Demand generation as a phrase was coined to discuss ‘customer engagement strategy’ while ‘content marketing’ is a tactic.
 It is about writing the best content and distributing the heck out of it.
 Good content marketing is a prerequisite for ‘demand gen’ to succeed.

-To summarize, Demand generation sets the tone for engagement strategy.
+To summarize, Demand Generation sets the tone for engagement strategy.
 Inbound marketing focuses largely on funnel building.
 Content marketing feeds both inbound marketing as well as demand generation.

-The bedrock of a good demand generation strategy is a very well done segmentation and persona modelling of your customer base.
+The bedrock of a good demand generation strategy is a very well done segmentation and persona modeling of your customer base.
 What follows is building ‘data and insights’ about the focus segments and personas (or rather, people that fit those personas).

 PipeCandy helps you segment your customer base and generate insights about your top accounts for which you’d then be running demand generation initiatives.